-“I can truly recommend the English Presentation Techniques course.
+“I can genuinely recommend the English Presentation Techniques course.
 Constructive criticism and practical tips for improvement allowed me to take my presentation techniques to the next level.
 I still use what I learned in this course today! "

 Julienne Erckens | Marketing and Communications Manager | Faculty of Arts and Social Sciences